szw/vim-kompleter/README.md

     let g:kompleter_tmp_dir = ""

 Otherwise make sure it points to a valid and sensible place (by default it points to `/tmp`).
-This is important because forking needs to store some temporary files while working.
+This is important because forking needs to store some temporary files if enabled.

 If forking is disabled, the plugin may sometimes work less smoothly, however it depends heavily on the user configuration and the concrete project settings.
 For example, without forking it took a 1-2 seconds to parse a large tags file on Vim startup and it was a noticeable lag.

-Early versions of Vim-Kompleter were using threads but it was an unstable solution.
-Sometimes Ruby threads are just dying unexpectedly in Vim causing hard to catch failures or malfunctions.
-Perhaps a Python implementation could handle threading a bit better.
+Early versions of Vim-Kompleter were using threads but it wasn't a stable solution.
+Sometimes in Vim Ruby threads just die unexpectedly and that leads to hard to catch failures or malfunctions.
+Perhaps a Python implementation could handle threading a bit better (but it wouldn't work on ARM processors anyway).

-Anyway, forking seems pretty stable and fast enough.
+Right now forking seems pretty stable and fast enough.

 Case-Sensitive Completion